N4SJAMK/teamboard/README.md

 ### Starting api & io

-At first you have to start up teamboard-api and teamboard-io services Change you working directory to the service specific folder eg. teamboard-api or teamboard-io All server side components are written using Node.js, so we have to use some node specific commands.
+At first you have to start up teamboard-api and teamboard-io services Change your working directory to the service specific folder eg. teamboard-api or teamboard-io All server side components are written using Node.js, so we have to use some node specific commands.

 ```